biocore/qurro/docs/tutorials/moving-pictures/moving-pictures.md

    containing the text `o__Pseudomonadales`).

 - The sample plot should now look like a scatterplot containing at least a few points.
-The y-axis value of each of these points is set to the log ratio of the selected features' abundances; the x-axis values and colors are set to whatever metadata categories you'd like to use.
+The y-axis value of each of these points is set to the log-ratio of the selected features' abundances; the x-axis values and colors are set to whatever metadata categories you'd like to use.